 Most women have a basic knowledge of menopause, and many are aware of some of the common symptoms, like irregular periods or mood swings.
 What isn’t always understood, however, is that menopause is preceded by a transitional period of time called perimenopause.
 Perimenopause is a gradual process that unfolds slowly over several years.
 This transition is often accompanied by both physical and emotional symptoms.1

-Dr. Levy-Gantt goes on to explain how some women might experience the beginning stages of perimenopause: “One day, or one week, [a woman may] feel well, energetic, happy, engaged—and the next week, or sometimes the next day, feel tired, depressed, have poor sleep, [or feel] angry.
+Dr. Levy-Gantt goes on to explain how some women might experience the beginning stages of perimenopause, including what the common symptoms of perimenopause are: “One day, or one week, [a woman may] feel well, energetic, happy, engaged—and the next week, or sometimes the next day, feel tired, depressed, have poor sleep, [or feel] angry.
 This is caused by the hormones that are being released in an irregular pattern, which often gives a woman no way to anticipate the changes.”
-While the initial stages of perimenopause vary from person to person, all women experience the same final stage called menopause: which is when 12 full months pass without a period.3
+While the initial stages of perimenopause vary from person to person, all women experience the same final stage, called menopause: which is when 12 full months pass without a period.3

-It is important to emphasize that the perimenopause experience truly may be different for every individual.
+It's important to emphasize that the perimenopause experience truly may be different for every individual.
 “Some women have a worse transition through their perimenopause,” says Dr. Levy-Gantt.
-“Very few women experience no symptoms at all, but the intensity of their symptoms is dependent on several things.
+“Very few women experience no perimenopause symptoms at all, but the intensity of their symptoms is dependent on several things.
 Genetics can influence symptom severity, so if a close family member had a rough transitional time, chances are good that you might, too.”
-Dr. Levy-Gantt says that general health is also a factor, and women who exercise regularly, limit alcohol intake, and follow a healthy diet often have less intense perimenopausal symptoms.
+Dr. Levy-Gantt says that general health is also a factor, and women who exercise regularly, limit alcohol intake, and follow a healthy diet often have less intense perimenopause symptoms.

 So, what are the symptoms of perimenopause?
 Read on for an overview of some of the most common ones.